 A stun gun's effectiveness can vary depending on the particular gun model, the size of the person being zapped and the duration of the actual zap.
 If you use the gun for half a second, a painful jolt will startle the person.
 If you zap him or her for one or two seconds, he or she should experience muscle spasms and become dazed.
 And if you zap him or her for more than three seconds, he or she will become unbalanced and disoriented and may lose muscle control.
 However, determination can be a mitigating factor.
 Determined attackers with a certain physiology may keep coming despite any shock.

-For more information on stun guns, electricity and related topics, see the links on the next page.
+For more information on stun guns, electricity and related topics, see the links below.